Endocarditis , Myocarditis, Pericarditis and Mitral valve endocarditis (MVE) in Lyme Disease

 Chest pain, an irregular heartbeat, and shortness of breath are all common symptoms of myocarditis.

-Medication to control the heartbeat and improve heart function, as well as medication to treat the underlying infection may be used as part of the treatment.
+Medication to control the heartbeat, improve heart function, and treat the underlying infection may be used as part of the treatment.
 In rare but severe cases, a device to aid cardiac function may be required.

-The thin, sac-like membrane that surrounds the heart swells and irritates (pericardium).
+Pericarditis is when the thin, sac-like membrane (pericardium) that surrounds the heart swells and irritates.

 A viral infection or a cardiac stroke can cause pericarditis.
-The reason of many of these cases is unknown.
+The reason for many of these cases is unknown.
 Rarely, Lyme disease can cause pericarditis.

-- Sharp, stabbing chest discomfort that may spread to the left shoulder and neck is the most prevalent symptom.
+- The most prevalent symptom is sharp, stabbing chest discomfort that may spread to the left shoulder and neck.